zqubit/334f21/Warmup2/README.md

 test XXX ...
 FAILED
 test XXX ...
 FAILED
 ```
 It's expected that tests fail with the code we provide.
-After you finish this assignment, some of the tests will pass.
+After you finish this assignment, some of the tests will pass (specifically, the 4 tests below should pass):
+- `crypto::merkle::tests::proof`
+- `crypto::merkle::tests::root`
+- `crypto::merkle::tests::verifying`
+- `transaction::tests::sign_verify`

 You need to implement the missing parts in the code.
 They include the following.